Crash of a Vickers 417 Wellington III off Texel Island: 6 killed

 Circumstances:

-The airplane departed RAF North Coates on a maritime patrol flight off the Dutch and German coasts.
-It crashed in unknown circumstances off Texel Island.
+The airplane departed RAF Bircham Newton on a maritime patrol flight.
+While cruising along the Dutch coast, it was shot down by the German Marine Flak and crashed into the sea some 10 km off Texel Island.
 All four crew members were killed.

 Crew: